 - Stir everything well until combined.

-- Line a baking sheet with parchment paper and using an ice cream scoop, scoop the dough into balls and put them on the parchment paper.
+- Line a baking sheet with parchment paper and using a cookie scoop, scoop the dough into balls and put them on the parchment paper.

 - Using a fork, press the cookies down in a cross hatch pattern.
 Then bake them for 9-11 minutes.